YorgosPs/Yorgos-Psarellis/Research.md

 [1]  [Bhattacharjee et al., 2020](https://www.sciencedirect.com/science/article/pii/S0006349521004276)

 #### Programming Dynamic Catalysts with Bayesian Optimization
-Improved catalytic performance can lead to breakthroughs in sustainability, such as low-cost solar and wind power.
+Improved catalytic performance can lead to breakthroughs in sustainability, e.g. low-cost solar and wind power.
 However, catalysts are naturally limited by the [Sabatier principle](https://en.wikipedia.org/wiki/Sabatier_principle).
-By imposing a (appropriately tuned) electrodynamic oscillation on the surface, the Sabatier principle can be overcome.
-I used **advanced numerical methods** and **machine learning** to tune such catalysts.
-Improved catalytic performance can have significant impact on **sustainability**, sustainabilsuch as low-cost solar and wind power [2].
+By imposing an (appropriately tuned) electrodynamic oscillation on the catalytic surface, the Sabatier principle can be overcome [2].
+I used **advanced Numerical Methods** and **Machine Learning** to tune such catalysts.
+This included:
  * Root-finding accelerated by up to 150% using the a Variational Approach.
  * Pseudo-arclength continuation used to explore the parameter space.
- * Bayesian Optimization emloyed to optimize reactor performance/reaction rates.
+ * Bayesian Optimization employed to optimize reactor performance/reaction rates.

 <img src="dyncat.gif" width="200"/>